-- It is a very well define and supported standard.
+- It is a very well defined and supported standard.

-- CGI scripts is generally written in either Perl, C, or maybe just a simple shell script.
+- CGI scripts are generally written in either Perl, C, or maybe just a simple shell script.

 - CGI is a technology that interfaces with HTML.

-- CGI is the best method to creation a counter because it is currently the quickest
+- CGI is the best method to create a counter because it is currently the quickest

 - CGI standard is generally the most compatible with today’s browsers

-- The advanced tasks are currently a lot easier to perform is CGI than is Java.
+- The advanced tasks are currently a lot easier to perform in CGI than in Java.

-- CGI is always easier to use code already written than it is to write your own.
+- It is always easier to use the code already written than to write your own.

-- CGI specification that the programs can be written in any language, and on any platform, as long as they conform to the specification.
+- CGI specifies that the programs can be written in any language, and on any platform, as long as they conform to the specification.

 - CGI-based counters and CGI code to perform simple tasks are available in plenty.

-There are some disadvantage og CGI which are given below:
+There are some disadvantages of CGI which are given below:

 - In Common Gateway Interface each page load incurs overhead by having to load the programs into memory.